You are viewing a story from harrypotterfanfiction.com

 “I got perfect on everything up to the final and when we did the practical final he told me I didn’t technically need to take the written one because it didn’t matter.
 Plus I’m one of his favorites.”
 I gave Amber a cocky grin.

-“I heard McGonagall made you Team Caption.”
+“I heard McGonagall made you Gryffindor Team Captain.”
 We acted like we were saying ‘hello’ to one another.

 “Horrid mistake on both parts, want to switch until tryouts are over.”
 She slumped into her chair.

 “Only if you do my Head Boy duties.”

 “No problem, right Amber?”
 She peaked over Rory and I to see Amber.

 “I’d rather have Lupin than you.
 At least he does his job when I threaten him.”
 Amber said matter-of-factly.